TuumPHP/Form/README.md

 ### Using List for Year, Month, and Day

-When using `Dates` class, it is always nice to specify the range of year using `useYear` method.
+When constructing a date with year list, it generates ranging from last year till next year as a default.
+You can change this by using `setYear` method.

-There are `use*` methods for Year, Month, Day, Hour, Minute, and Second.
+There are `set*` methods for Year, Month, Day, Hour, Minute, and Second.
 Each method expects to get `ListInterface`, `Traversable` object, or an array.
 There are also `List` objects for each type with specific method to displayed in various format.

 ```php